parthrbhatt/iam-service/README.md

 - Suspend a user account for a certain duration for successively failing 'n' login attempts within a time window.
 - Implement MFA.
 - Current Authorization model is all-or-nothing where a role is either granted or not.
 This can be extended so that granular permissions can be managed within a role.
-- These are not implemented as due to time constraints.
+- These are not implemented due to time constraints.
 They also require additional infrastructures.